Szybet/Yatchy/hardware/create-your-own/assembling.md

 ### Screen
 <img width="788" height="830" alt="image" src="https://github.com/user-attachments/assets/343a09b3-5220-4ef0-808e-04ac3807d8f6" />

 Here I propose soldering the flex connector first, as its the hardest.
 Check for shorts, check if the pins are soldered (if they can be moved a bit with idk something sharp, then its not soldered).
 If there is solder behind the pins, use a solder wick to catch it.
-Clean flux also inside the connector, open it's "brackets"
+Clean flux also inside the connector, open it's "brackets".
+Obviously the flex connector needs to be perfectly oriented, not in angle

 the rest is easy, the coil at the end.